 We love to be scandalized by the falls from grace–by politicians, war heroes, celebrities.
 We can’t believe this could happen to them in a way, because who’s more brilliant, more beautiful, more impervious than they are?
 We’re shocked that a smart, family man or woman would dare take such a risk, or that someone with a rock solid marriage would ever need to seek sex outside the marriage.
-We think they “should know better.”
-Wha?
+There is also something so intriguing about the thought of a public figure paying for sex.
+However, it is important to remember that in major cities like brussels escortdirectory.com and other adult websites are likely to be frequented by people from both within and outside of the public eye.
+So, why does the sex life of a celebrity interest us more than that of a member of the public?
+Well, we think they “should know better.”
+What?
 Anyone over the age of 12 probably “knows” better.
 These two people made a choice that, now that they’re outed, they have to say was a mistake, something they just shouldn’t have done.
 And if there was ever a way for us to know, and there isn’t, what really went on between them, I’d say that wasn’t a mistake at all–the mistake was in letting it get out.

 When are we going to stop being scandalized, and instead realize that this happens–to lots and lots of people.
 Not because society is going down the toilet or because something has changed, but because in fact NOTHING has.